affinitydb/doc/pathSQL reference [definition].md

 There is no strictly equivalent `INSERT` syntax for `CREATE EVENT`.

-To communicate more explicitly its transition from a DBMS to a full runtime platform, AffinityNG now uses a distinct name for the concept of an "event".
-While classes do recognize and produce events, they are no longer the only source of events.
+To communicate more explicitly its transition from a DBMS to a full runtime platform, AffinityNG now uses a distinct name for the concept of a "data event".
+While classes do recognize and produce data events, they are no longer the only source of events.
 Upcoming event handlers and FSMs will soon provide the whole context for this evolution.

 Example: